bitbankinc/bitbank-api-docs/rest-api.md

 ------------ | ------------ | ------------ | ------------
 pair | string | YES | pair enum: [pair list](pairs.md)
 order_ids | number[] | YES | order ids

+**Caveat:**

+* This API cannot fetch informations of orders that is executed or canceled more than 3 months ago. (it don't return any error nor those orders.)
+  Please use [the page of download order history](https://app.bitbank.cc/account/data/orders/download) instead for fetching those orders.

 **Sample code:**